AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 detection version of the task.
 During image change detection, 8 natural scene images were presented during each behavioral session, for a total of 64 possible image transitions.
-When behavioral performance again reached criterion, mice were transitioned to the 2-photon imaging stage in which they performed the task under a microscope to allow simultaneous measurement of neural activity and behavior.
+When behavioral performance again reached criterion (d-prime >1 for 2 out of 3 consecutive days), mice were transitioned to the 2-photon imaging stage in which they performed the task under a microscope to allow simultaneous measurement of neural activity and behavior.